bquijada/microservice/README.md

 # CS 361 Microservice: Translator Program

+Welcome to the DeepL Translation micro-service!
+This is a Python micro-service that translates a given text from English into another language using the DeepL API.
+The micro-service will communicate with a main program to receive a text to translate and return the translated text by using sockets.

 <h3>How to request Data:</h3>

 First the client must connect to the server socket.
 This can be done with the following code: